TheSubtleArtist/MyHackMe/buffer-overflow.md

 ```

-The buffer overflow will replace `ret` with whatver pattern the attacker used.
+The buffer overflow will replace `ret` with whatever pattern the attacker used.
 The segmentation error happens when the CPU realizes this is not a legitimate memory address

 #### Generate A Test Pattern